nduckwiler/nduckwiler.github.io/README.md

-Nick is an IT consultant at EY, managing large-scale project complexity for his clients.
-He is currently working with a national insurance provider to coordinate engineering, marketing, and operations teams in a firm-wide product transformation.

-Inside and outside of his professional work, Nick uses data, code, and interactive design to convey information.

 ### Scurve

 A survival video game inspired by vampire mythology and naval medicine, written in Lua using the LÖVE framework.